 Let’s start by decarbonizing our economy and eliminating our reliance on fossil fuels, for which 80% of our global energy is still derived according to the International Energy Agency.

 Still, key areas lack complete protection.

 Between human overpopulation, free market economies, and societal value of materialism, high demand yields even higher production and surplus waste.

 In agriculture, over 40% of yields are wasted before even reaching consumer hands.
-Instead of industrial-scale farming laden with toxic chemicals, we should aim to organically produce only what we need, using the latest and greatest Regenerative agriculture approaches and letting little critters play their important role.
+Instead of industrial-scale farming laden with toxic chemicals, we should aim to organically produce only what we need, using the latest and greatest regenerative agriculture approaches.

-For some fantastic points on the need to overhaul and re-design our mindset, check out the podcast “Keeping Your Cup Full and Africa’s Well-being Economy” with Justine Braby and “Desert Permaculture” with Fabian von Hase
+For some fantastic points on the need to overhaul and re-design our mindset, check out the podcast “Keeping Your Cup Full and Africa’s Well-being Economy” with Justine Braby and “Desert Permaculture” with Fabian von Hase.

 Cleaning up our act means more than the cleaning the side of the highway, but despite its distractions, the plastic movement has shown what we humans are capable of when we care.
 It’s time we start caring about harder hitting issues and tackle them with the same tenacity.